Online Bachelor of Arts in Interdisciplinary Studies – Organizational Studies

 Organizational studies courses cover a broad, customizable curriculum.
 The foundational courses examine the practices of modern organizations, while the elective courses focus on your individual interests.
 Featured courses include:

-What can I do with an organizational studies degree?
+What can I do with an organizational studies degree concentration?

-An organizational studies degree can prepare you for advancement in many roles.
-The customizable nature of this program allows you to tailor what you learn to your individual goals.
+An organizational studies degree concentration prepares you for advancement in many roles.
+The customizable nature of this program allows you to tailor what you learn to your individual career goals.
 Professionals can also use this degree to compete for more senior roles.
-Career examples include:
+Career examples include, but are not limited to:

 Study at a globally recognized university